-Our water is monitored for many different kinds of substances on a very strict sampling schedule.
-Also, the water we deliver must meet specific health standards.
-Here, we show only those substances that were detected in our water.
-(A complete list of all our analytical results is available upon request.)
+Our water is monitored for many different kinds of substances on a very strict sampling schedule, and the water we deliver must meet specific health standards.
+Here, we only show those substances that were detected in our water (a complete list of all our analytical results is available upon request).
 Remember that detecting a substance does not mean the water is unsafe to drink; our goal is to keep all detects below their respective maximum allowed levels.

-The State recommends monitoring for certain substances less often than once per year because the concentrations of these substances do not change frequently.
+The state recommends monitoring for certain substances less than once per year because the concentrations of these substances do not change frequently.
 In these cases, the most recent sample data are included, along with the year in which the sample was taken.

-REGULATED SUBSTANCES SUBSTANCE (UNIT OF MEASURE) YEAR SAMPLED MCL [MRDL] PHG (MCLG) [MRDLG] AMOUNT DETECTED RANGE LOW-HIGH VIOLATION TYPICAL SOURCE Barium (ppm) 2021 1 2 33.5 ND-80 No Discharges of oil drilling wastes and from metal refineries; erosion of natural deposits Chlorine (ppm) 2021 [4.0 (as Cl2)] [4 (as Cl2)] 0.69 0.44-0.90 No Drinking water disinfectant added for treatment Fluoride (ppm) 2021 2.0 1 0.07 0.11-0.16 No Erosion of natural deposits; water additive that promotes strong teeth; discharge from fertilizer and aluminum factories Gross Alpha Particle Activity (pCi/L) 2019 15 (0) 0.7 ND-4.2 No Erosion of natural deposits Gross Beta Particle Activity 1 (pCi/L) 2019 50 (0) 1.1 ND-6.67 No Decay of natural and man-made deposits Hexavalent Chromium 2 (ppb) 2021 NS 0.02 5.6 3.5-8.7 No Discharge from electroplating factories, leather tanneries, wood preservation, chemical synthesis, refractory production, and textile manufacturing facilities; erosion of natural deposits Nitrate [as nitrogen] (ppm) 2021 10 10 1.4 0.75-3.5 No Runoff and leaching from fertilizer use; leaching from septic tanks and sewage; erosion of natural deposits Nitrite [as nitrogen] (ppm) 2021 1 1 0.55 ND-3.3 No Runoff and leaching from fertilizer use; leaching from septic tanks and sewage; erosion of natural deposits

-Tap water samples were collected for lead and copper analyses from sample sites throughout the community.
+REGULATED SUBSTANCES SUBSTANCE (UNIT OF MEASURE) YEAR SAMPLED MCL [MRDL] PHG (MCLG) [MRDLG] AMOUNT DETECTED RANGE LOW-HIGH VIOLATION TYPICAL SOURCE Arsenic (ppb) 2022 10 0.004 0.68 ND-2.1 No Erosion of natural deposits; runoff from orchards; glass and electronics production wastes Barium (ppm) 2022 1 2 45 ND-80 No Discharges of oil drilling wastes and from metal refineries; erosion of natural deposits Chlorine (ppm) 2022 [4.0 (as Cl2)] [4 (as Cl2)] 0.70 0.61-0.79 No Drinking water disinfectant added for treatment Fluoride (ppm) 2022 2.0 1 0.03 ND-0.15 No Erosion of natural deposits; water additive that promotes strong teeth; discharge from fertilizer and aluminum factories Gross Alpha Particle Activity (pCi/L) 2019 15 (0) 0.7 ND-4.2 No Erosion of natural deposits Gross Beta Particle Activity (pCi/L) 2019 50 (0) 1.1 ND-6.67 No Decay of natural and human-made deposits Hexavalent Chromium (ppb) 2021 NS 0.02 5.6 3.5-8.7 No Discharge from electroplating factories, leather tanneries, wood preservation, chemical synthesis, refractory production, and textile manufacturing facilities; erosion of natural deposits Nitrate [as nitrogen] (ppm) 2022 10 10 1.92 0.89-3.5 No Runoff and leaching from fertilizer use; leaching from septic tanks and sewage; erosion of natural deposits Nitrite [as nitrogen] (ppm) 2022 1 1 0.55 ND-3.3 No Runoff and leaching from fertilizer use; leaching from septic tanks and sewage; erosion of natural deposits Tap water samples were collected for lead and copper analyses from sample sites throughout the community

-SUBSTANCE (UNIT OF MEASURE) YEAR SAMPLED AL PHG (MCLG) AMOUNT DETECTED (90TH %ILE) SITES ABOVE AL/ TOTAL SITES VIOLATION TYPICAL SOURCE Copper (ppm) 2019 1.3 0.3 0.25 0/20 No Internal corrosion of household plumbing systems; erosion of natural deposits; leaching from wood preservatives
+SUBSTANCE (UNIT OF MEASURE) YEAR SAMPLED AL PHG (MCLG) AMOUNT DETECTED (90TH %ILE) SITES ABOVE AL/TOTAL SITES VIOLATION TYPICAL SOURCE Copper (ppm) 2022 1.3 0.3 0.26 0/20 No Internal corrosion of household plumbing systems; erosion of natural deposits; leaching from wood preservatives Lead (ppb) 2022 15 0.2 ND 0/20 No Internal corrosion of household water plumbing systems; discharges from industrial manufacturers; erosion of natural deposits